Janet Laurence: Work

 Tarkine for a World in Need of Wilderness Macquarie Bank London.
 The Tarkine is a wilderness area in Tasmania, Australia that is a World Heritage Site.

 In the Shadow, Sydney 2000 Olympic Park, an installation along a creek of various rods to symbolize water testing.
 On her own website, Janet explains:The work aims to reveal the transforming chemistry of water remediation by creating a poetic alchemical zone as a metaphor for the actual transformation of Homebush Bay from its degraded contaminated industrial past into a green and living site for the future.

 The installation is designed to be informative with regard to the environmental history of the site, but also to be a quiet place, a place of contemplation.Waterveil, CH2 Building for Melbourne City Council.
 The work is made up of tall vertical panels of glass, some of which are screen printed with images of glass vessels, some slightly coloured to look like fluid running through them.
 They are on outside windows of the building foyer, and so can be seen both outside and inside.

 Elixir, Echigo-Tsumari Art Triennial, Japan; This is a wooden traditional Japanese house that incorporates a glass panel screen printed with poured paint. as well as plant and fluids, blown-glass vials, plant extracts steeped in shochu, and laboratory glass.
 It is a permanent installation.

 Memory of Lived Spaces, T3 Terminal Changi Singapore.
 This work blends architecture with nature.
 Photographic panels are overlaid with painted sheets of glass.

-Laurence was the Australian representative to the United Nation’s Convention on Climate Change in late 2015.
+Laurence was the Australian representative to the United Nations' Convention on Climate Change in late 2015.
 Her work, Deep Breathing Resuscitation for the Reef (Australia Museum) focused on the fragility of the Great Barrier Reef—a World Heritage Site—because of climate change.
 The critically acclaimed installation used pigment as well as acrylic boxes and laboratory glass to enclose wet specimens and coral.

 On her view of works on site, she has said:The offering of nature is so important because when an artist creates it, there is more significance than when a landscape company does it.
 It draws your attention to it, and the work becomes much more than merely a landscape.